The Wide Window: Plot

 Mr. Poe puts the Baudelaire orphans, Klaus Baudelaire, Sunny Baudelaire and Violet Baudelaire under the care of Aunt Josephine, who lives in a house atop a hill overlooking Lake Lachrymose, a lake so large that hurricanes have occurred in that area.
 Aunt Josephine is afraid of everything from cooking food (as the stove might explode) to her welcome mat.
 However, she loves grammar, and her library is filled with books about the grammar of the English language.
 It also has a wide window that overlooks the lake.

-While helping Aunt Josephine in the grocery store, Violet runs into a sailor named "Captain Sham", who she realizes is Count Olaf in disguise.
+While helping Aunt Josephine in the grocery store, the Baudelaires run into a sailor named "Captain Sham", who they realize is Count Olaf in disguise.
 Aunt Josephine declines to believe this due to Captain Sham's charming personality.
-That night, the children hear a crash and find out that their new guardian had jumped out of the Wide Window that overlooks Lake Lachrymose, and that before doing so left a note for them informing them that Captain Sham will be their new guardian.
+That night, the children hear a crash and find that Aunt Josephine had jumped out of the wide window that overlooks Lake Lachrymose, and has left a note for them informing them that Captain Sham will be their new guardian.

-The note has many grammar errors, but Mr. Poe refuses to believe the children's claim the note was a lie by Count Olaf and takes them to dinner with him at the Anxious Clown, a cheap and grimy restaurant with an over-enthusiastic waiter.
-Needing a distraction to come up with a strategy, Violet puts peppermints in her own food and that of Klaus and Sunny.
+The note has many grammar errors, but Mr. Poe discovers that it is indeed Aunt Josephine’s handwriting, not a forgery by Count Olaf.
+He takes them to dinner with him at the Anxious Clown, a cheap and grimy restaurant with an over-enthusiastic waiter named Larry.
+Needing a distraction to come up with a strategy, Violet puts peppermints that Poe gave them when they got there in her own food and that of Klaus and Sunny.
 Allergic, they break into hives, forcing Count Olaf to allow them to return to their aunt's house.
-Klaus shows them that, though the note is in Aunt Josephine's handwriting, the message 'Curdled Cave' is encoded by the errors.
-As they finish decoding the note, Hurricane Herman hits and the house begins to fall apart into the lake.
+Klaus discovers that, though the note is in Aunt Josephine's handwriting, the message 'Curdled Cave' is encoded by the errors.
+As they finish decoding the note, Hurricane Herman hits and the house falls into the lake.